aadyash24/aadyash24/README.md

   <a href="https://www.linkedin.com/in/aadyasharma24/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"/></a>
 </p>

 I'm a motivated Computer Science student at the University of Tennessee, Knoxville 🎓, passionate about leveraging technology to build innovative solutions.
-I have a strong foundation in software development[cite: 3], AI[cite: 3], UI/UX design[cite: 3], and data analysis[cite: 2], with hands-on experience in machine learning[cite: 3], full-stack development[cite: 3], and cybersecurity[cite: 3].
+I have a strong foundation in software development, AI, UI/UX design, and data analysis, with hands-on experience in machine learning, full-stack development, and cybersecurity.
 I'm always eager to learn new things and collaborate on exciting projects! 🚀

 ---